ljishen/ga4gh-testing/README.md

-# Continuous Testing for GA4GH API
+# Automate Continuous Testing on GA4GH API

-This project aims at runing `load testing` and `compliance test suite` for GA4GH API, and organizes easy to read testing results for iterative development.
+This project aims at runing `load testing` and `compliance test suite` on GA4GH API, and organizes easy to read testing results for iterative development.
 It makes use of `Docker` and `Ansible`.
 The Ansible project is under folder `testing`, the others are the docker images used in the testing process.

 #### Usage
 - `cd` to folder `testing`